1889 New Zealand Liberal Party leadership election: William Campbell Walker

 Walker had been in Parliament from 1884 representing the Ashburton electorate.
-Since 1887 he had been the opposition Whip.
+Since 1887 he had been the opposition Whip and a member of the leadership committee since 1888.
 Like Ballance, he had progressive views and was a personal friend of both him and Stout.
 Prior to entering parliament he had involved in provincial politics as a member of the Canterbury Provincial Council.

 Result

 The election was conducted through a members' ballot by the opposition caucus upon which Ballance was successful.
 Walker made known his support for Ballance and a second vote entailed at his request, the vote unanimous.
+Lance vacated his role as chairman of the leadership committee in favour of Ballance.

 Aftermath

-John Ballance led the Liberals until his death in 1893 including two years as Prime Minister, forming his own ministry in 1891 after winning the 1890 election.
+John Ballance led the Liberals until his death in 1893 including two years as prime minister, forming his own ministry in 1891 after winning the 1890 election.
 He took on the leadership by stating to caucus that he accepted 'not without much hesitation' and feeling it was his duty.
 The Premier, Harry Atkinson, congratulated Ballance on winning the leadership at Parliament's next sitting.